backdrop-contrib/fixteaserlinks/README.md

       drush config-set fixteaserlinks.settings fixteaserlinks_readmore 1

 The first of those drush commands will stop removing comment links.
-The second will remove the "Read more" link.
+The second will remove the “Read more” link.

 To cancel these effects and delete the variables, disable the module and clear caches.